 Recommended tool: Microsoft Planner

 A communications agency launches a campaign for a client.
-The project manager creates a plan with buckets for each phase: “Brief”, “Creation”, “Approval”, “Distribution”.
-Each task is assigned to the relevant graphic designer, copywriter or community manager.
-Progress charts allow the project status to be presented during weekly meetings.
-Teams integration centralises discussions around the plan.
+The project manager creates a plan with buckets by phase: “Brief,” “Creation,” “Approval,” “Distribution.”
+Each task is assigned to the relevant designer, copywriter, or community manager.
+Progress charts help present project status during weekly meetings.
+Teams integration keeps discussions around the plan in one place.

 Recommended tool: Microsoft To Do

-An accountant uses To Do to structure their days.
-Each morning, they check “My Day” and add priorities: monthly closing, client calls, budget preparation.
+An accountant uses To Do to structure the workday.
+Each morning, they open “My Day” and add key priorities: month-end close, client calls, budget preparation.
 Important emails received in Outlook are flagged and automatically appear as tasks.
 Reminders help avoid missing critical tax deadlines.

 Coordinating an SME